hdang03166/Google_Data_Analytics_Capstone_Customer_Churn/README.md

   - Tenure-based churn analysis

+  - Churn distribution by monthly charges and total (lifetime) charges

 This interactivity supports both quick executive overview and deeper analytical exploration.

 ## How to Use This Repository
-- Explore raw and cleaned datasets under /data
+- Explore raw dataset under /1_data
-- View the Excel workbook containing raw, cleaned data, service analysis, and churn summary under /analysis
+- View the Excel workbook containing raw, cleaned data, service analysis, and churn summary under /2_analysis
-- Open the Tableau workbook using Tableau Public or Desktop to explore the dashboard
+- Open the Tableau workbook using Tableau Public or Desktop to explore the interactive dashboard under /3_tableau_dashboard
+- View the dashboard screenshot under /4_images for a quick visual reference
-- Read this README for project context and analysis summary
+- Read this README for project context, methodology, and key insights

 ## Contact
 - [LinkedIn](https://www.linkedin.com/in/hai-dang316)